Pispros/Install-Local-AI-Stack-Bazzite-OS/README.md

 ~/llm-stack.sh restart
 ```

-The model is downloaded automatically by llama.cpp from Hugging Face on first launch.
-If you change the FIM model, also adjust the pattern in `~/preload-models.sh`.
+The model is downloaded automatically by llama.cpp from Hugging Face on first launch. **No change needed in `preload-models.sh`**: it now reads `--hf-file` directly from the launch scripts and resolves the real blob in the HF cache, so the preloader always follows the model you actually run (this is what fixed the bug where it kept preloading the old 35B blob and reported the FIM "not found").

+> If you ever want to trade up on agentic coding / tool-use specifically, **GLM-4.7-Flash** (30B-A3B, MLA attention) is the strongest drop-in: MLA keeps the cache reuse intact *and* the KV ~4x smaller, so it decays less in throughput at high context.
+Just change `--hf-repo`/`--hf-file`/`--alias` in `start-llm.sh` (use **f16** KV with it, not q8_0), then restart and verify cache reuse in the log.

 ---